 Here are three ways our clients recognize their people:

-- The Wow!
-Wall: One company has a Wow!
+The Wow!
+Wall.
+One company we work with has a Wow!
 Wall where people can post stories of when co-workers have gone above and beyond.
 The wall is in a high-traffic area so everyone can casually pass by and read about the great work of their colleagues.

 Development-focused employee engagement initiatives